ibm-cloud-docs/cephaas/getting-started.md

 {: #managingnewstorage}
 {: step}

-In the console, from the CLI, with the API, or Terraform, you can manage various aspects of your CephaaS such as host authorizations and cancellations.
-For more information, see [Managing CephaaS].
+In the console, from the CLI, with the API, or Terraform, you can manage various aspects of your {{site.data.keyword.cephaas_short}} such as host authorizations and cancellations.
+For more information, see [Managing {{site.data.keyword.cephaas_short}}].

 You can keep your data in sync in two different locations by using replication.
 Replication uses one of your snapshot schedules to automatically copy snapshots to a destination volume in a remote data center.
 The copies can be recovered in the remote site if a catastrophic event occurs or your data becomes corrupted.
 For more information, see [Replication and Disaster Recovery – Replicating Data].